 1. Personal Credit Score

 If your credit score is beneath 680, obtaining an SBA loan will be very difficult.
 Check your credit score for free here.
-If your score is below 680 and you want to speak with someone about how you can improve it, read our complete guide.
+If your score is below 680 and you want to speak with someone about how you can improve it, read our complete guide to the best credit repair companies.

 A credit score is a number that lenders use to quickly determine how creditworthy an individual is.
 The number is based any many pieces of data, including your credit history, your current debt-to-credit ratio and debt-to-income ratio, and their experience with people who had histories similar to yours.
 Essentially, this number describes how likely you are to repay a loan.